dvsander/mdb-search/README.md

 # mdb-search

-Atlas Vector search adds vector database capabilities to MongoDB Atlas.

-MongoDB is a very popular document database giving you powerful transactional and analytical capabilities on structured and semi-structured data in a JSON-like structure, with a plethora of database indexing capabilities and aggregation/analytics.

-Atlas Search was added, embedding relevance search and scoring capabilities based on open-source Lucene indexes.

-This year, Atlas Vector Search allows you to store and manage unstructured data, such as text, images, or audio, in vector embeddings (high-dimensional vectors) to make it easy to find and retrieve similar objects quickly.

 In this project I combine operational data about movies, with a search bar for relevance search, together with Vector Search allowing to find similar movies based on the movie poster.
 For this, I use the `clip-ViT-B-32` model on the images and store the embeddings, as well as the picture inside my database.
 I choose to store everything inside the same document: the metadata, the pictures as base64, the embeddings.
 This is an excellent use of a document store and does not need additional query languages or services to operate.
 Everything is accessible with one API.

+Atlas Vector search adds vector database capabilities to MongoDB Atlas.
+MongoDB is a very popular document database giving you powerful transactional and analytical capabilities on structured and semi-structured data in a JSON-like structure, with a plethora of database indexing capabilities and aggregation/analytics.

+Atlas Search was added, embedding relevance search and scoring capabilities based on open-source Lucene indexes.
+This year, Atlas Vector Search allows you to store and manage unstructured data, such as text, images, or audio, in vector embeddings (high-dimensional vectors) to make it easy to find and retrieve similar objects quickly.

 Some hilarious results I must say.
 Some would call it artificial intelligence AI, I call it clever use of statistics.

 ## Set-up

 Create a free cluster on MongoDB Atlas.
 Note this has 512MB data size limitation and will host around 2924 movies.
 Currently there are 3483 movie documents in the embedded_movies collection in the sample_mflix database and 21k+ movies in movies.
-You could run this example on the either collection if you want.
+You could run this example on either collection if you want.
 If you have some credits feel free to run a paid cluster tier with larger disks.

 Ensure database access and network access allow you to make a connection to the database.
 Note down the connection string.